 Instructions

-- In a small bowl, combine egg white, cornstarch, Chinese cooking wine and 1 tablespoon oil.
+- In a small bowl, combine egg white, cornstarch, Chinese cooking wine, and 1 tablespoon oil.
 Whisk together until smooth and frothy.
-Add beef and massage marinade onto meat.
+Add beef and massage the marinade onto the meat.
 Marinate in the refrigerator for about 30 minutes.
-In a colander, drain beef.
+In a colander, drain the beef.

 - In a bowl, combine stir-fry sauce ingredients: water, soy sauce, Hoisin sauce, Chinese cooking wine and sugar.
 Stir until well blended.
 Add cornstarch and stir until dissolved and mixture is smooth.
 Set aside.